MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Introduction

 \section{Introduction}

-The study of behavior in multiple interacting agents is an element of diverse scientific and engineering applications, from designing safer autonomous vehicles~\cite{chang2019argoverse,sun2020scalability}, to simulating realistic behavior in virtual worlds~\cite{guss2019minerl,hofmann2019minecraft,zheng2021ai}, to understanding the biological underpinnings of neurological disorders~\cite{segalin2020mouse,zelikowsky2018neuropeptide}.
+The study of interacting agents is important for a range of scientific and engineering applications, from designing safer autonomous vehicles~\cite{chang2019argoverse}, to understanding player behavior in virtual worlds~\cite{hofmann2019minecraft}, to uncovering the biological underpinnings of neurological disorders~\cite{segalin2020mouse,wiltschko2020revealing}.
 Across disciplines, there is a need for new techniques to characterize the structure of multi-agent behavior with greater precision, sensitivity, and detail.
-Towards this, many works~\cite{luxem2020identifying,hsu2020b,sun2020task,berman2014mapping} have made efforts to discover behavioral representations with unsupervised or self-supervised learning, often without manual annotations.
-To evaluate progress in learning behavioral representations, we introduce a new benchmark of multi-agent behavior in mice and fruit flies, two common model organisms from neuroscience and biology.

-Historically, animal behavior has been investigated by collecting video recordings and producing manual frame-by-frame annotations of animals' actions, a costly and time-consuming process that has been a bottleneck in behavior analysis.
-New advances in machine learning and computer vision have more recently enabled the automated tracking and quantification of animal behavior, promising to overcome the annotation bottleneck in behavioral experiments~\cite{newell2016stacked,8765346,chen2016xgboost,vrigkas2015review,anderson2014toward}.
-In scientific domains, the promise of these automated methods has fueled a new interest in long-term, high volume recording of animal behavior.

-Still, extracting behavior annotations from behavioral videos or tracked animal poses is not trivial.
-Due to issues such as cost and subjectivity~\cite{segalin2020mouse} in obtaining supervised behavior labels, many research groups~\cite{luxem2020identifying,hsu2020b,sun2020task,berman2014mapping} have studied unsupervised or self-supervised methods to identify animal behavior from trajectory data, without human labels.
-However, due to a lack of standardized benchmark datasets or metrics in this emerging field, each group typically develops and evaluates methods on its own in-house data: there is no consensus as to what constitute a "good" unsupervised representation of animal pose and movement.
-As a result, it is difficult to evaluate progress in unsupervised and self-supervised representation learning methods for behavior analysis.
+Traditionally, behavior analysis models are trained with full supervision~\cite{burgos2012social,hong2015automated,bohnslav2021deepethogram}, which subjects users to a heavy burden of video annotation.
+Efforts to learn behavioral representations without manual annotation~\cite{berman2014mapping,wiltschko2015mapping,hsu2020b,sun2020task} promise to bypass this labor bottleneck, but are difficult to evaluate systematically.
+To support the development of learned behavioral representations, and to better evaluate their performance, we need benchmark datasets for behavior.
+These benchmarks should cover a broad range of experimental conditions, to avoid overfitting on the statistics of a particular dataset.
+Furthermore, when representations are learned without supervision, there is no obvious metric to evaluate the quality of the representation.
+Yet, a metric is needed for quantitative comparisons.
+These two challenges inspired our work.